Does Someone Owe You Money? Recover Monies Owed!

 Either party has the right to appeal to the County Court if the amount of the dispute exceeds $250, exclusive of the court costs.
 To appeal, a party must file an appeal bond in the Small Claims Court within 21 days from the date of the judgment.
 The new trial will be held before another judge or jury as if the case had never been tried in the Small Claims Court.

 You are responsible for all collection efforts.
 The court cannot collect a judgment on your behalf.
 Private companies who provide services of Small Claim Arlington, can collect a judgment on your behalf.

 If you are unable to pay those fees, fill out a Statement of Inability to Afford Payment of Court Costs form – the court must provide this form to you.

 The rules and procedures are designed to be simple and straightforward, allowing people to seek justice without needing to hire a professional.
-You can hire an expert for your convenience.
+You can hire a professional for your convenience.
 If you do not have a professional to assist you in Small Claim Court, the judge may allow you to be assisted in court by a family member or another person who is not being paid to assist you.
 This person can help you understand the proceedings and advice you, though that person cannot speak for you in court.

 At Small Claim Filing Company we are a professional company providing services to the inhabitants of Arlington.
 The team Small Claim Filing Company is experienced and trained, and we know How Small Claim Court Works and having the knowledge to deal with your matters of small claims in Arlington to provide you ease and comfort.
 We are trustworthy because we own your worries and troubles to give you peace of mind.
-Our experienced and certified specialists understand the court procedure very well.
+Our experienced specialists understand the court procedure very well.
 We begin working on your case once you visit us.
-To know more about our services, you can call us at .
+To know more about our services, you can call us at 000-000-0000.